LingDong-/pmst/README.md

 - `<ref_path>` path to reference image
 - `<sheet_path>` path to spritesheet image
 - `<marks_path>` path to a save (or load) the "marks" file, in which all the operation applied will be listed in xml format, so later you can "reanimate" the painting process, or perhaps re-paint at a larger scale after you generated data on a smaller image.
 This file will be updated periodically while the program is running.
 - `<render_path>` path where the final rendered image will be saved.
 This file will be updated periodically while the program is running.
+(The file itself will be created, but the folder to contain it has to exist).
 - `<sprite_w>` the width of each sprite
 - `<sprite_n>` total number of sprites in spritesheet
 - `<action>` either `0` or `1`. `0` will be running the normal program on the input images. `1` will be the "re-paint" mode, where it loads the XML at `<marks_path>` (see above) and re-render according to the operations listed there.